nottolivc/conways-game/README.md

  [1,1]
 ]
 // Once we have written the possibilities in to an array, we can use a double for loop to
-// iterate through possibilities or directions a cell can move on a grid of a give size, for example 24x25 // cells.
+// iterate through possibilities or directions a cell can move on a grid of a given size, 25x25 cells.

 // Start loops